DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

     # grab a GUI bean
     gb = dpl.getbean()

-By default, this function returns information from Plot 1 - use the keyword argument ``name`` to obtain information from other named plot views.
+By default, this function returns information as a "bean" from Plot 1 - use the keyword argument ``name`` to obtain information from other named plot views.
 Again, the default view name can be changed with ``dpl.setdefname``.
 The GUI bean is a dictionary object with a set of possible keys listed in the GUI parameters class. :obj:`None` is returned if there is no dictionary present.
 You can add in new entries or overwrite existing ones.
 Modified GUI beans can be pushed back to a plot view::